dhathry/COGS18.github.io/_sources/intro.md

 ### Current Iteration

-Introduction to Python is currently running for Spring 2023, [please read the syllabus](assets/intro/syllabus).
+Introduction to Python is currently running for Summer Session I 2023, [please read the syllabus](assets/intro/syllabus).

 ### Materials